Here's why Khalil Mack won't be there when the new Gruden-Raiders era begins

 If at some point Mack finally blinks, it won't before Week 1

 No one can guarantee what the end game in the stalemate between Khalil Mack and the Oakland Raiders will be.
-Even the particulars themselves – the quarterback-smothering defensive end, his agent, and Raiders brass (coach Jon Gruden, general manager Reggie McKenzie, owner Mark Davis) – could not say with any certainty how and when this holdout is resolved.
+Even the particulars themselves -- the quarterback-smothering defensive end, his agent and Raiders brass (coach Jon Gruden, general manager Reggie McKenzie, owner Mark Davis) -- could not say with any certainty how and when this holdout is resolved.

-The most salient questions – when might Mack report; how much would he earn in 2018 and beyond; where would he play if a trade becomes viable – are impossible to answer with the sides at a loggerheads and not even discussing the prospect of a fair-market contract extension.
-But allow me to promise you this much: Barring the Raiders suddenly reversing course and engaging on a legitimate contract, there is no way this All Pro will be with the team when the regular season begins.
-Its almost impossible for any player to sit out an entire season – as contracts would toll to the ensuing season if he's not present by Week 10 – but that leaves a wide swath of time between.
+The most salient questions -- when might Mack report; how much would he earn in 2018 and beyond; where would he play if a trade becomes viable -- are impossible to answer with the sides at a loggerheads and not even discussing the prospect of a fair-market contract extension.
+But allow me to promise you this much: Barring the Raiders suddenly reversing course and engaging on a legitimate contract, there is no way this All-Pro will be with the team when the regular season begins.
+It's almost impossible for any player to sit out an entire season -- as contracts would toll to the ensuing season if he's not present by Week 10 -- but that leaves a wide swath of time in between.

 I can't tell you if he is there in late September or sometime in October or maybe at midseason in November, but, after getting a feel for how disrespected, underappreciated and angry the former first-round pick is with the way this situation has unfolded, and Mack having proved his mettle by racking up over $1.6M in fines from missed preseason games and practices to this point, there is no way in heck I can foresee a scenario in which Mack reports the way Aaron Donald did in 2017 and shows up right before Week 1.

-Nah, at this point the Raiders should begin operating under that assumption if they haven't made some tangible progress towards at least negotiating a potential new deal very soon.
+Nah, at this point the Raiders should begin operating under that assumption if they haven't made some tangible progress toward at least negotiating a potential new deal very soon.
 And if they continue to allow weeks to compound without extending a viable contract offer, and further exacerbating a bad situation, then they had best come to grips with the fact that the first game of Gruden's much-celebrated return to the organization will transpire with their best player back at home.

 It's really that simple.